-How do we handle change with courage and grace?
+How do we handle life and life transitions with courage, grace and curiosity?

-Maybe our loved ones are entering or exiting high school, college, the world of work (or are trying to).
-Maybe we are feeling what they are feeling in addition to what we are feeling!!!
+If we aren't mindful we will take on both what they are feeling in addition to what we are feeling!!!
 Yup, it's "a lot".

-As I've written about in the past few weeks, especially as it relates to "anxious energy", at times it is hard to discern what we are feeling and where / who it is coming from!
+As I've written about in the past, especially as it relates to "anxious energy", at times it is hard to discern what we are feeling and where / who it is coming from!